Compare travel insurance for Australia

 We strongly recommend it in case you have an emergency while you’re over 9,000 miles from home.

-If your flight gets cancelled or delayed or your luggage and valuables are stolen, travel insurance can help make sure you’re not out of pocket.
-It can also cover your medical costs if you feel ill or have an accident.
+If your flight gets cancelled or delayed or your luggage is stolen, travel insurance can help cover your costs.
+It could also cover your medical costs if you feel ill or have an accident.

 How much is travel insurance for Australia?

-The cost of travel insurance varies depending on your age, how long you’re going for and whether or not you have any health conditions.
+The cost of travel insurance for Australia varies depending on your age, how long you’re going for, whether or not you have any health conditions and the type of activities you plan on doing.

 A long-stay trip, for example, will be more expensive than a short one as you’re abroad for longer.
 Who you want to insure can also impact the amount you pay – travel insurance for your family is likely to cost more than insurance for just one person.